Listen to this article:

 Changes in Routine

 Starting daycare or preschool, traveling, or moving to a different house are all big changes that can trigger constipation in your child.
-If your child is accustomed to using the same bathroom at certain points throughout the day, and they suddenly find themselves in a new place, constipation may often ensue.
+If your child is accustomed to using the same bathroom at certain points throughout the day, or have been toilet training in a certain bathroom and they suddenly find themselves in a new place, constipation may often ensue.

 Many of your typical toddler-friendly foods like crackers and puffs tend to be highly processed and low in fiber leading to a sluggish gastrointestinal system.
-If your child is experiencing constipation, simply increasing their fiber and adequate water intake may solve the problem.
+If your child is experiencing constipation, doctors may recommend simply increasing their fiber, drinking fruit juice and adequate water intake may solve the problem.
 We’ll advise you on how to do that later.

 Holding it in